 1. Assessing Need & Demand for Tourism – Demographic Data and Statistics

 Supporting data is vital when justifying demand for (and effects of) tourism in the immediate area and beyond.
 Statistics that may be of use include things like how various facets of the tourist industry contribute to the local economy.

 Council’s generally have reports produced to support their tourism strategy (such as Global Tourism Solutions) and these are a great way to provide an overview of trends, and these data sets can be used to provide solid rationale for a new development.
 For example, if the demographic data you source shows that both number of visitors and the amount they are spending on accommodation are increasing, this could lend support to the development of new holiday cottages or guesthouses.

-2. Tourism Policy Context
+2. Assessing Need & Demand for Tourism – Tourism Policy Context

 Next, your assessment should consider your proposed development in relation to tourism policies and goals.
 These could be local plans or national policies.
-For example, you could draw upon the National Planning Policy Framework (2019), which encourages the development of additional tourist accommodation within key tourist areas.
+For example, you could draw upon the National Planning Policy Framework, which encourages the development of additional tourist accommodation within key tourist areas.
 Local plans vary from region to region, with some having much more structured guidelines than others.

 3. Site Analysis

 This section should provide a balanced, objective overview of the proposed development’s strengths and weaknesses.
 It could explore areas like sustainability, views, closeness to facilities, size of the development or any other notable features.
 For example, perhaps the development will be accessible to individuals with mobility issues and environmentally friendly (strengths), but won’t be easily reachable via public transport (weakness).